nourtouihri95-crypto/bellabeat-case-study/README.md

-# bellabeat-case-study
-Data analysis project for Bellabeat (Google Data Analytics Capstone)
 # Bellabeat Case Study – Google Data Analytics Capstone

-## 📊 Business Task
+## 📊 Project Overview
-Analyze smart device usage data (from Fitbit users) to identify usage patterns and trends that can help Bellabeat improve its marketing strategy and user experience.
+This project is part of the **Google Data Analytics Professional Certificate**.
+The goal is to analyze **Fitbit fitness tracker data** to uncover user behavior patterns and provide **data-driven recommendations** to help **Bellabeat**, a smart wellness technology company, improve its marketing and product strategy.

 Focus Product: **Bellabeat Leaf Tracker**

+---

+## 🧠 Business Task
+Identify trends in smart device usage among Fitbit users to understand how consumers engage with activity tracking.
+Apply these insights to Bellabeat’s **Leaf wellness tracker** to help the company refine its marketing strategy and enhance the user experience.

+---

 ## 👩‍💼 Key Stakeholders
-- **Urška Sršen**, Co-founder & Chief Creative Officer
+- **Urška Sršen** – Co-founder & Chief Creative Officer
-- **Sando Mur**, Co-founder & Executive Team
+- **Sando Mur** – Co-founder & Executive Team Member
 - **Bellabeat Marketing Analytics Team**

+---

 ## 📂 Data Sources
-- Fitbit Fitness Tracker Data (CC0: Public Domain, available on Kaggle)
+- **Fitbit Fitness Tracker Data** (CC0: Public Domain, available on [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit))
+  - Contains daily activity, sleep, and heart rate information from 30 Fitbit users.
+  - Time range: March–May 2016
-- Additional cleaning and transformation performed in R / SQL / Excel / BigQuery
+- Additional processing and validation performed using **R**, **SQL**, and **Excel**.

+---

-## 🔍 Tools Used
+## 🧰 Tools & Technologies
-- **RStudio**: data cleaning, analysis, and visualization
+- **RStudio** → Data cleaning, analysis, and visualization
-- **Tableau**: dashboard creation
-- **BigQuery**: data querying
+- **BigQuery / SQL** → Querying and aggregating large datasets
-- **Excel**: initial exploration
+- **Excel** → Initial exploration and validation
+- **Tableau** → Dashboard and visualization

+---

-## 🧠 Analysis Process
+## 🔍 Analysis Process
-Followed the six phases of the data analysis process:
+The project follows the six phases of the data analysis process:
-1. **Ask** – Defined business problem and stakeholders
+1. **Ask** – Define the business problem and stakeholders
-2. **Prepare** – Identified and loaded dataset
+2. **Prepare** – Import, inspect, and clean the dataset
-3. **Process** – Cleaned and transformed data for analysis
+3. **Process** – Transform and validate data for analysis
-4. **Analyze** – Explored activity, sleep, and usage trends
+4. **Analyze** – Explore patterns in activity, sleep, and usage
-5. **Share** – Created visualizations and dashboard
+5. **Share** – Create visualizations and dashboard
-6. **Act** – Formulated data-driven marketing recommendations
+6. **Act** – Present recommendations to improve marketing

+---

-## 💡 Key Insights (to be completed later)
+## 💡 Key Insights *(to be updated later)*
-- Example: Fitbit users are most active on weekdays between 5–8 PM.
+- Most Fitbit users are most active between **5–8 PM** on weekdays.
-- Example: Users with consistent sleep routines show higher daily activity.
+- Users with consistent sleep routines have higher activity levels overall.
+- Weekend engagement drops significantly for users with inconsistent routines.

+---

-## 🎯 Recommendations
+## 🎯 Recommendations *(to be expanded after analysis)*
-- Develop personalized notifications and challenges for Leaf users.
+- Develop **personalized notifications and daily goals** for Leaf Tracker users.
-- Use weekday activity patterns to optimize marketing campaigns.
+- Target **weekday campaigns** when user activity is highest.
+- Introduce a **“sleep consistency” challenge** to encourage regular habits.

+---

+*Project by Nour Touihri | Google Data Analytics Capstone | 2025*